DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-20-improving-how-providers-add-schools.md

 The final step is to check your answers before adding the school.

 Users cannot add the same school, university or college twice.
-If they do try to do this, we display an error message on the check your answers page when selecting ‘Add school’.
+If they try to do this, we display an error message on the check your answers page when selecting ‘Add school’.

 ## Further considerations